w-alek/Scientific-Computing-with-Python/README.md

 # Scientific-Computing-with-Python

-Notebooks for "Scientific-Computing-with-Python" lab at JU, 2021.
+Notebooks and scripts for "Scientific-Computing-with-Python" lab at JU, 2021.

 ## Content